 “You still love her, don’t you?”
 Liz asked, although it came off more like a statement than a question.

-Kennedy grinned slightly but didn’t take her eyes off the clouds around them.
-"She’s got a good life," she answered.
-"I’m happy for her."
+Kennedy smiled slightly but didn’t take her eyes off the clouds around them.
+“She’s got a good life,” she answered.
+“I’m happy for her.”

 “Yeah, but she can’t get her out of her head, literally,” Nikki said to Liz, who gave a small chuckle.